aws-samples/fis-template-library/governance/scp-restrict-role/README.md

 These policies have conditions to allow an admin and automation to still be allowed to take these actions.

+## Security Considerations

+- Always test SCPs in a non-production environment first
+- Monitor policy changes using AWS CloudTrail
+- Regularly review and update policies as your requirements evolve
+- Ensure you maintain access to emergency response procedures

 ## Prerequisites

 - An AWS Organization with [SCPs enabled](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html)